Bombardment of Fort St. Philip (1815): Background

 At the request of Jackson, at the start of December a picket was placed on duty at Fort de la Balize at the mouth of the Mississippi, who were captured by a boarding party landed by HMS Herald.
 Around December 15, Major Walter H. Overton was appointed as the commander of Fort St Philip.
 The fort was reinforced with a further company of the 7th Infantry, and by 30 volunteer free men of color militiamen.
 The American garrison were primarily infantry - of whom 84 militia, 163 were regulars - supported by 117 artillery men to man the fort's cannon and mortar.

-On January 1, 1815, Major Overton was warned of an approaching British flotilla.
+On January 1, 1815, Overton was warned of an approaching British flotilla.
 On the morning of January 8, a look out boat arrived, to warn of the imminent approach of the flotilla.

 The British vessels were ordered on December 30 to proceed up the Mississippi.
 From January 5 through January 7, the vessels crossed the shallow channel at the bar at the mouth of the Mississippi, the Herald having grounded on the bar on January 7.
 It took the British vessels to January 9 to work the forty miles up the Mississippi to the fort, by warping and hard towing to the Plaquemines Bend, just below the fort.

 The British flotilla consisted of the sloop-of-war HMS Herald (18 guns), the brig-of-war HMS Thistle (12 guns), the schooner HMS Pigmy (10 guns), and two bomb vessels, HMS Aetna and HMS Volcano.
-The Rating system of the Royal Navy covered all vessels with 20 guns and above; thus, these are classified as 'unrated' vessels.
+The rating system of the Royal Navy covered all vessels with 20 guns and above; thus, these were classified as 'unrated' vessels.
 They had been ordered to sail up the Mississippi, and to create a diversion, with the bombardment of the fort by launching exploding bomb shells from the bomb vessels' mortars.
 These boats had originally been accompanied by the fifth rate HMS Nymphe, but it was too large to traverse the shallow waters of the bar at the mouth of the Mississippi.
 The brig and the schooner have been mis-labelled as HMS Sophia and HMS Tender in Lossing's book.
 This is yet another case of mistaken identity on his maps, which is unquestioned and reproduced by Remini.